waikato-datamining/image-dataset-converter/plugins/metadata-from-name.md

                         The string to apply the regular expression to for extracting the meta-data. (default: name) -r REGEXP, --regexp REGEXP
-                        The regular expression apply to the image name, with the 1st group being used as the meta-data value.
+                        The regular expression apply to the name, with the 1st group being used as the meta-data value. (default:
-                        (default: None)
+                        None)
   -k METADATA_KEY, --metadata_key METADATA_KEY
                         The key in the meta-data to store the extracted sub- string under. (default: None)